RTX 3080 review: Nothing left to fake

 Nearly two years ago, I wrote my review for the RTX 2080 Ti and RTX 2080.
 My takeaway was that Nvidia was pulling the “fake it ’til you make it” routine as part of an effort to shove gaming graphics toward a real-time ray-tracing future.
 Now, with the RTX 3080, that seems like the right move because RTX has fully arrived.

 The Nvidia GeForce RTX 3080 video card is launching this week for $700.
-It’s a high-end GPU with a focus on ray tracing but it’s also a beat for traditional rasterized rendering techniques as well.
+It’s a high-end GPU with a focus on ray tracing, but it’s also a beast for traditional rasterized rendering techniques as well.
 What’s more important is that Nvidia has used the last two years to push past the growing pains of moving to a new rendering technology.
 And that makes the RTX 3080 — and likely the entire 30-series — feel like the right time to make an upgrade for anyone who was waiting.

 RTX 3080 performance

 A quick temporary note.
 My testing data had some flaws that I’ve fixed with more testing.
 But this means I haven’t had a time to put together the charts.
-I will finish those and them today.
+I will finish this later today.

 Nvidia’s Turing architecture — which its last-generation cards ran on — felt like the result of tradeoffs.
 Even the $1,200 RTX 2080 Ti came with compromises.
-You can run 4K on that card or you can run ray tracing, but if you want both, you’ll probably have to sacrifice framerate.
-And even when you cut back, the 2080 Ti could still struggle to hit 60 frames per second at 4K or with intense ray-tracing effects.
+You can run 4K on that card, or you can run ray tracing, but if you want both, you’ll probably have to sacrifice framerate.
+And even when you cut back, the 2080 Ti could still struggle to hit 60 frames per second at 4K (4K60) or with intense ray-tracing effects.
 The RTX 3080 makes that sense of compromise disappear.
 Modern graphical showcases like Control run at 4K60 with ease.
 It even runs relatively well at 4K with RTX turned up to max, which is not really a playable option on the 2080 Ti or 2080 Super.
 But then DLSS is better than ever.

 Nvidia’s Deep Learning Supersampling (DLSS) is a machine-learning image reconstruction algorithm.
 It essentially makes games run faster without sacrificing image quality.
 And this technology was something that didn’t fully function when it debuted alongside the 20-series, but now it’s in its prime.